erikfva/phpmaker-plugins2019/README.md

 ### 2. Configure plugin.

 Edit **phpmaker-plugins/phpfn.php** file and configure your main project namespace.
-You can find this information in the begining of your **phpfn.php** file into main project folder.
+You can find this information in the beginning of your **phpfn.php** file into main project folder.

 #### <Project folder>/phpfn.php